 Once you have completed the Live Build you will then move on to placements with master craftspeople working on traditional new building schemes and conservation projects across the UK.

-- This is a full time course.
-Apprentices will be working up to 35 hours a week, with weekend work at times (especially during the Live Build)
+Please note that this is a full time course.
+Apprentices will be working up to 35 hours a week, with weekend work at times (especially during the Live Build).

 Key Skills and Outcomes from attending the programme:

 - How to set-up and run your own small business-through attendance of business skills course